guillaumegilles/llm-20-questions/README.md

 questioner to guess the target word in as few rounds as possible based on the information provided by the answering agent.

+`country`, `city`, `landmark`

+There will be a few changes to keywords.py (this is the list of possible words to guess for the game).

+Categories will be simplified into `person`, `place`, or `thing`.

+Change will happen next week (first week of June)

+Half way through the competition more words will be added

+As stated in the rules, after the FINAL submission deadline, the words will be swapped for a set that is NOT accessible by your agents.
+This word set will have the same 3 categories

+IMPORTANT: Do not rely on knowing the full list of possible words ahead of time!

 ## Timeouts, Limits and Penalties.

 - Questions are limited to 2000 characters